Canon 5D Mark III vs Leica S Typ 007

 - More prestigious: Has the Leica luxury appeal, which ensures a high resale value.

 - More modern: Reflects 2 years and 6 months of technical progress since the 5D Mark III launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the 5D Mark III comes out slightly ahead of the S Typ 007 is the clear winner of the contest (13 : 9 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the S Typ 007 is the clear winner of the contest (13 : 9 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says little about, for example, the shooting experience and imaging performance of the 5D Mark III and the S Typ 007 in practical situations.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.

 Expert reviews: Canon 5D Mark III vs Leica S Typ 007